How do you decide what to believe? Friends tell you one

 thing, authorities say something else, and the evidence points in yet another

 direction.
+Truth is correspondence with reality.
 Because we are deluged by a constant flood of information from a wide

 variety of sources, each of us must evaluate and decide for ourselves what